ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 ## Extras

 Seems the intended path for part 3 (According to the author) was just focusing on the info from MFTECmd or MFT Explorer and getting the logical size.
-I completely missed that detail.
+I completely missed that detail, I just assumed it's the original size of the file.

 {{< image src="/img/p3rf3ctr00t_ctf_2024/streams_and_secrets_13.png" alt="" position="center" style="border-radius: 8px;" >}}